ohsu-qin/qipipe/doc/source/index.rst

      qipipe --help

 The `OHSU QIN Sharepoint`_ `TCIA Upload Procedure`_ document describes how to import the staged QIN images into TCIA.

 ---------

+.. container:: copyright

-Copyright (C) 2013, 2014 Oregon Health & Science University `Knight Cancer Institute`_.
-All rights reserved.
-qipipe is confidential and may not be distributed in any form without authorization.
+  Copyright (C) 2014 Oregon Health & Science University `Knight Cancer Institute`_.
+All rights reserved. ``qipipe`` is confidential and may not be distributed in any form without authorization.

 ..
 Targets: